Assembly.CreateInstance Method (String, Boolean)

 Return ValueType: System.Object

-An instance of the specified type created with the default constructor; or a null reference (Nothing in Visual Basic) if typeName is not found.
+An instance of the specified type created with the default constructor; or null if typeName is not found.
 The type is resolved using the default binder, without specifying culture or activation attributes, and with BindingFlags set to Public or Instance.

 typeName is an empty string ("") or a string beginning with a null character.